metamn/react/content/blog/react-is-functional-and-reactive/index.md

 date: '2019-10-01'
 ---

 React follows the reactive, functional programming paradigm.
-A shift from the old proactive, imperative approach.
+That's a shift from the old proactive, imperative approach.

 <!--more-->